abki12c/Data-Warehouse-and-BI-Project/README.md

 # About
-This is a project about creating a data warehouse, which will be used to create visualizations on Power Bi and create Data Mining Models.
+This is a project about creating a data warehouse, which is used to create visualizations on Power Bi and create Data Mining Models.

 The tools used in this project are the following:
 - Python